KrishS23/memory_graph/README.md

 Issue#153101 --status--> closed
 ```

-Each claim links to evidence pointing to the original artifact.
+Each claim links to the artifact that generated it.

 ---